-Having recently finished my studies in Leeds, I will spend the remaining weeks of the summer as a punting tour guide at the Magdalen Bridge Boathouse, Oxford, until I begin tutoring again the start of the next academic year.
-A keen sportsman, I love to spend my spare time keeping fit and socialising with friends through a variety of sports, such as football, tennis and cycling.
-I travelled widely in South East Asia during my gap year and have been lucky enough to enjoy many family holidays in many countries across Europe, a particularly memorable highlight being a two week cycle ride down the Danube.
+I am a keen sportsman, I love to spend my spare time keeping fit and socialising with friends through a variety of sports, such as football, tennis and cycling.
+I travelled widely in South East Asia during my gap year and have been lucky enough to enjoy many holidays in countries across Europe, a particularly memorable highlight being a two week cycle ride down the Danube.

 'Lovely manner, engaging activities, made learning fun.'
 (Mother of year 7 student studying Maths).

 'My son loved your lessons and was heartbroken when you had to leave.'
 (Mother of 7 year old in studying English in Shanghai).

 'You gave my son enlightening English lessons and you are welcome back to Shanghai anytime.'
 (Mother of 10 year old in studying English in Shanghai).

 'You were really patient when I didn't understand topics and that helped me to develop my confidence.'
 (GCSE Maths student).